Asmara Brewery FC

 Asmara Brewery FC or Asmara Birra is an Eritrean football club based in Asmara and founded in 1944 (with the original 1936 name GS Melotti).
-It is linked and economically maintained by the Asmara Brewery.
+It is maintained by the Asmara Brewery.

 History

-The Asmara Birra plays in the Eritrean Premier League since the 1990s.

-The team was initially founded in 1944 with the name Asmara Birra by the engineer Melotti, who founded the "Asmara Brewery" under the name of GS Hamasien (he had already founded in 1936 the GS Melotti, an amateur football team in Italian Asmara).
+The Asmara Birra played in the Eritrean Premier League since the 1990s.
+The team was initially founded in 1944 by the engineer Melotti, who founded the "Asmara Brewery" under the name of GS Hamasien.
+He had already founded the GS Melotti, an amateur football team in Italian Asmara in 1936.
 In 2008, the club won the Eritrea championship.